Mom morning routine

 - 5:45 – 5:55 a.m I go to the bathroom, brush my teeth, wash my face and change into a work-out outfit (I work out about 3 times during the week and once on weekend)

-- 5:55 to 6 am I go into the kitchen I pour myself a cup of warm water and lemon, take a multivitamin and grab my work out water for my treadmill.
+- 5:55 to 6 am I go into the kitchen to pour myself a cup of warm water and lemon, take a multivitamin and grab my workout water for my treadmill.